Make 2021 the Year of Maximum Enthusiasm

 Do you think that climb you just did is the greatest climb ever?
 Great!
 If someone tries to tell you it isn’t, who cares?
 “Greatest Rock Climb Ever” is not an objective title.
 Thusly, when you are excited about a climb (or a trail run or a summit view or a bike ride or a sunrise), don’t let anyone bring you down.

 Enthusiasm doesn’t have to stand up to criticism.
 It doesn’t even have to really make sense.
-If you finish a ski run, MTB trail or sport climbing route, and you like love it, I encourage you to try out new superlatives when describing it to someone else.
-This goes for everything you're excited about.
+If you finish a ski run, mountain-bike trail, or sport-climbing route and you love it, I encourage you to try out new superlatives when describing it to someone else.
+This goes for everything you’re excited about.
 Examples:

-- “Have you heard the new Talib Kweli song?
+- “Have you heard the new Brockbeats album?
 It will knock you on your ass!”

-Maybe some of the stuff you like love, that you’re passionate about, isn’t cool.
-Hey, this is 2019.
+Maybe some of the stuff you love, that you’re passionate about, isn’t cool.
+Hey, this is 2021.
 Everything is cool.
-Irony is either everything, or dead.
-Be honest: When you see someone wearing a Motley Crue t-shirt, you don’t know if they're serious, or wearing it to be ironic, do you?
-Do you like Motley Crue?
-Then ROCK THAT SHIT.
+Irony is either everything or dead.
+Be honest: When you see someone wearing a Mötley Crüe T-shirt, you don’t know if they’re serious or wearing it to be ironic, do you?
+Do you like Mötley Crüe?
+Then rock that shit.
 And spread happiness.

 Remember it is not illegal to high-five anyone.
-Do you use exclamation points in the salutations of your e-mails?
+Do you use exclamation points in the salutations of your email?
 Well, why not?